Brentwood College School Logo

 The pause

-The starter will then pause for a variable length of time.
+The starter will then pause for an undetermined, variable length of time.

 The start command

 The starter will give the start command by announcing 'GO'.
-At the same time, the starter will drop the red flag.
+At the same time, the starter will drop the red flag, and the racing indicator light at each platform will turn green.

 During the Race